powsybl/powsybl-open-rao/docs/input-data/crac.md

 It consists in the modification of a load active power to a pre-defined value.

-#### Dangling line actions
+#### Boundary line actions

-It consists in the modification of a dangling line active power to a pre-defined value.
+It consists in the modification of a boundary line active power to a pre-defined value.

 #### Shunt compensator position actions